resbaz/nectar-cloud-lessons/Prerequisites/Windows.md

-# Installing and using Cygwin
+#Cygwin on MS-Windows

-#Installing Cygwin
+## Installing Cygwin

 Go to: http://cygwin.com/install.html

-Select the correct setup-x86.exe/setup-x86_64.exe to match your version of Windows and run it.
+Select the 32 bit version, `setup-x86.exe`, and download and run it.

 When asked "Do you want to allow the following program ... to make changes to this computer" select "Yes".